LeunensMichiel/lowatter/src/markdown/pages/landing.md

       We offer a **structural solution** to root out your Legionella problem.

-      In concrete terms, this means that we can quickly and efficiently identify the **cause of an infection** in a hot water system, using our UGent know-how and our predictive **Legionella pneumophila simulation model**.
+      In concrete terms, this means that we can quickly and efficiently identify the **cause of a contamination** in a hot water system, using our UGent know-how and our predictive **Legionella pneumophila simulation model**.
 This self-developed dynamic simulation model makes it possible to calculate the Legionella concentration at any point in the system for each case-specific system.

       Moreover, we can compare case specific solutions in order find the **most sustainable and (cost) effective solution** before implementing it in practice.